About this service

 Our counsellors help LGBTQ people gain greater insight into themselves, their relationships and their life challenges.
 Over time, this can increase their sense of autonomy and emotional wellbeing as they develop their own strategies for dealing with any difficulties they may face.

 Every year, we provide over 1000 hours of counselling to LGBTQ people from all over London.
-We offer short-term (8-12 sessions) and long-term counselling (24 sessions).
+We offer short-term counselling, which is up to 12 sessions.

 We help people to increase their self-acceptance and feel more able to manage challenging situations in their lives.
 We also refer people to our other services, including for sexual health, mental health advocacy or HIV.